 Examples of wrongful employer conduct often include the following:

-Employer misconduct that may also be illegal includes the failure to pay for work travel time, and improper deductions from salary and untimely payment of wages.
-Successful litigation can recover payment of unpaid wages, overtime and benefits.
+Employer misconduct that may also be illegal includes the failure to pay for work travel time, improper deductions from salary, and untimely payment of wages.
+Successful litigation can recover payment of unpaid wages, overtime, and benefits.

-If you believe that you have been a victim of these practices, please contact us.
+If you believe that you have been a victim of unlawful practices by an employer, please contact us.